Two-photon-interaction effects in the bad-cavity limit: Coherent driving effects: faster dynamics and robust steady-state coherence

-Focusing on the reachable steady states $\rho^{\textup{st}}$ in the one qubit case, Fig.~\ref{fig:StableSteadyState} shows that non-diagonal ones in the bare basis, that is presenting coherences, can be obtained.
-The analytical expression of these coherences in the general case ($T\neq 0$ and $P\neq 0$) can be found in Appendix~\ref{APPsubsec:OneQubitCase}.
+Focusing on the reachable steady states $\rho^{\textup{st}}$ in the one TLS case, Fig.~\ref{fig:StableSteadyState} shows that nondiagonal ones in the bare basis, that is, those presenting coherences, can be obtained.
+The analytical expression of these coherences in the general case ($T\neq 0$ and $P\neq 0$) can be found in Appendix~\ref{APPSubSec:OneTLSCase}.
 In particular, non negligible coherences are obtained when $g$ is sufficiently high (but inside the validity range of the adiabatic elimination).
 By comparing the two models, one can see that great differences arise for $\abs{\alpha} \gtrsim 1$.
 In this regime, indeed, the 2ph interaction allows one to generate steady states in much shorter time (as one can evince from Fig.~\ref{fig:EnhancedPurcellLikeEffect}) and with higher coherences.
-Moreover, the steady state does not change much for little variations of $\alpha$ when $\abs{\alpha}$ is high enough.
+Moreover, the steady state does not change much for little variations of $\abs{\alpha}$ when $\abs{\alpha}$ is high enough.
 This is due to the fact that when $\gamloc$ is negligible, the steady state depends only on the ratio $\gamma_l/(g\abs{\alpha}^l )$, which in the 2ph case does not tend to zero but to $16g/k$.
-For example, when $\gamloc=0$ and $g=0.01k$, the steady state coherences for $2 \leq \abs{\alpha} \leq 2.5$ are very close, as shown in the inset of Fig.~\ref{fig:StableSteadyState}.
-Therefore, it is possible to rapidly generate non-diagonal steady states resilient to intensity fluctuations of the coherent driving.
+For example, when $\gamloc=0$ and $g=0.01k$, the steady-state coherences for $2 \leq \abs{\alpha} \leq 2.5$ are very close, as shown in the inset of Fig.~\ref{fig:StableSteadyState}.
+Therefore, it is possible to rapidly generate nondiagonal steady states resilient to intensity fluctuations of the coherent driving.
 We stress that the generation of steady-state coherence is relevant since, in general, it is considered as a resource for quantum technologies~\cite{Streltsov2017}.
-In particular, it has been recently shown that non-diagonal steady states can find applications in quantum metrology protocols that can be enhanced by generating these states faster~\cite{Wang2018,Smirne2019}.
+In particular, it has been recently shown that nondiagonal steady states can find applications in quantum metrology protocols~\cite{Wang2018,Smirne2019}, which could be then enhanced by generating these states faster.